Metric vs Imperial Fasteners

 What is the difference between metric and imperial fasteners?

-Metric uses millimeter diameter and pitch (e.g. M8 x 1.25).
-Imperial uses inch diameter and threads per inch (e.g. 5/16-18 UNC).
+Metric fasteners use millimeters for diameter and thread pitch (e.g. M8 x 1.25).
+Imperial fasteners use inch-based diameters and threads per inch (e.g. 5/16-18 UNC).
+They are not interchangeable without conversion.

 When should I use metric vs imperial bolts?